Following on my SOAP series – (Story of a Photograph)

 But occasionally you come across something, a building, a structure, where the designers have somehow created something worthwhile, something uplifting out of this most uncomely of materials.
 A structure that stops you in your tracks and fills your soul with imagination and possibilities.
 This image is 8 Water Street, Liverpool, GB.
 I would guess built-in the late 60’s or early 70’s.
 I was instantly attracted by its abstractness, its surreal facade.
 I remember standing in the street, luckily a fairly quiet one with little traffic, and feeling a need to get close, to shoot its substance rather than its form.
 It reminded me of something, but at the time I wasn’t sure what.

 I was using a very cheap fixed-focused film camera at the time that I had picked up in a charity shop, I have better cameras but I am not a gear-head, any camera will do most of the time.
 The 28mm lens probably helped, wide enough to get some perspective.
 I clicked the shutter and then stood for a while not doing anything.
-As I stood there I noticed that the windows seemed to have a mirror-like coating so I wasn’t sure if office workers were at that moment staring back at me wondering what I was doing.
+As I stood there I noticed that the windows seemed to have a mirror-like coating so I wasn’t sure if office workers were at that moment staring back at me wondering what I was doing, not that it mattered I reasoned.
 I then went around to the front and took a couple of more shots before heading on.